 FHD – 1920 × 1080 24 /25 / 30 /48 / 50 /60 /96 frames per second

 HD: 1280 × 720 24 /25 / 30 / 48 / 50 / 60 / 120 frames per second

 The Mavic Pro has many more terrific features including a 4.3 mile (7 km) transmission range.

 Because of it’s size, excellent fight stability and top notch camera, the DJI Mavic quadcopter produces stunning images.
 This makes it excellent for producing top quality still shots, aerial film and also for creating 3D photogrammetry images.
 There are many Mavic Pro bundle offers which makes this quadcopter really exceptional value.
 There is a big selection of parts, upgrades and accessories available.

 Phantom 4 Pro – 12 Autopilot Modes and 4k Video

 The DJI Phantom 4 Pro was released in November 2016 is a top of the range professional drone.
-However, it’s price is at the time of writing is USD 1,499.00 which makes it perhaps the best value drone on the market to date.

 The Phantom 4 Pro can be used for professional filming and can also be used to create 3D photogrammetry imagery.
 For perfect 3D imagery, the drone GPS, autopilot system and camera needs to work seamlessly.
 You get that with the Phantom 4 Pro.